Staging the living room before you place your home on the real estate market will help your home sell faster and for more money!

 Furniture and accessories should be arranged to draw attention to focal points.
 A bold or lovely focal point will also distract home buyers from seeing the flaws in your home.

 Some rooms will have more than one focal point.
-How do you decide which focal point to embrace?
+How do you decide which one to highlight?
 Where does your eye go first when you enter a room?
 Look for the predominant one-- it may be the largest and most dramatic element in a room.

 Common focal points in living rooms: